What fictional town in pop culturedom would you like to visit?

 This week’s assignment for the League of Extraordinary Bloggers is to write a post about a trip I’d like to take anywhere in pop culturedom.
 What fictional town, time, or world would I like to visit?

-I also thought of the reservoir in Springsteen’s The River, however I’m pretty sure it’s not fictional.
+I also thought of the reservoir in Springsteen’s The River, however, I’m pretty sure it’s not fictional.
 In fact, I think I already visited it.
 It’s that dry river bed in southeast Kansas, which I visited a few times in high school with Joe and Jamie.
-These adventures were far more innocent than they sound, which is too bad.
+These adventures were far more innocent than they sound.

 So, I guess if I really could visit any place in pop culturedom it would be Honah Lee, the fictional land made famous by Peter, Paul and Mary in Puff the Magic Dragon.